Kryp7os/ThePoorMansBugScanner/README.md

 # ThePoorMansBugScanner

 ThePoorMansBugScanner is a robust and versatile cybersecurity tool designed to streamline the enumeration and vulnerability scanning process for network security professionals.
-Built to facilitate a comprehensive security posture assessment, AutoEnum automates the tedious task of gathering and analyzing data across multiple phases of penetration testing.
+Built to facilitate a comprehensive security posture assessment, ThePoorMansBugScanner automates the tedious task of gathering and analyzing data across multiple phases of penetration testing.

 Key Features:
 IP to Domain Conversion: Automatically converts IP addresses into domain names, prepping them for further analysis.